Gas centrifuge: Practical application of centrifugation

-Separating uranium-235 from uranium-238
+Separation of uranium-235 from uranium-238

 The separation of uranium requires the material in a gaseous form; uranium hexafluoride (UF6) is used for uranium enrichment.
 Upon entering the centrifuge cylinder, the UF6 gas is rotated at a high speed.
-The rotation creates a strong centrifugal force that draws more of the heavier gas molecules (containing the U-238) toward the wall of the cylinder, while the lighter gas molecules (containing the U-235) tend to collect closer to the center.
-The stream that is slightly enriched in U-235 is withdrawn and fed into the next higher stage, while the slightly depleted stream is recycled back into the next lower stage.
+The rotation creates a strong centrifugal force that draws more of the heavier gas molecules (containing the 238U) toward the wall of the cylinder, while the lighter gas molecules (containing the 235U) tend to collect closer to the center.
+The stream that is slightly enriched in 235U is withdrawn and fed into the next higher stage, while the slightly depleted stream is recycled back into the next lower stage.

 Separation of zinc isotopes

-For some uses in nuclear technology, the content of zinc-64 in zinc metal has to be lowered in order to prevent formation of radioisotopes by its neutron activation.
+For some uses in nuclear technology, the content of zinc-64 (64Zn) in zinc metal has to be lowered in order to prevent formation of radioisotopes by its neutron activation.
 Diethyl zinc is used as the gaseous feed medium for the centrifuge cascade.
 An example of a resulting material is depleted zinc oxide, used as a corrosion inhibitor.